 V. Related church records, 1859-1920

 Bound records of the Church of the Unity of Dorchester, Mass., kept from 1859-1920.
 The Church of the Unity was absorbed by the First Parish Church in 1920.

 VII.
 Records of the church historian, 1830-1942

-This series is primarily made up of fourteen scrapbooks of church memorabilia dating from 1859-1935 which were organized by the church historian Mary Fifield King.
+This series is primarily made up of 14 scrapbooks of church memorabilia dating from 1859-1935 which were organized by the church historian Mary Fifield King.
 The series also contains loose church memorabilia apparently slated for inclusion in the scrapbooks, 1830-1937, and the personal papers of King's mother, Emily Fifield, a prominent church member.
 Mrs. King also decorated and furnished the Emily Fifield room at the First Parish Church in honor of her mother.

 Arranged chronologically within formats.

 First Parish Church (Dorchester, Mass.) records, Massachusetts Historical Society.